ashermancinelli/ashermancinelli.github.io/src/csblog/2025-9-23-History-Of-Compilers-Early-Hours.md

 This is even the reason why compilers originally adopted separable compilation, which allowed for compiling parts of the program independently;
 the entire program could not be fit into the memory of the computer at one time.

-Today, memory is so readily available, that many programming languages and compilers opt to process the entire program at once; for example, the Zig programming languages [drops the entire program into one module](https://kristoff.it/blog/zig-new-relationship-llvm/) (in the form of Zig's _intermediate representation_) before native code is generated.
+Today, memory is so readily available that many programming languages and compilers opt to process the entire program at once; for example, the Zig programming languages [drops the entire program into one module](https://kristoff.it/blog/zig-new-relationship-llvm/) before native code is generated.

 Consider the `eqn` program, which was an early preprocessor for `troff` typesetting commands: